Sandeep821/recat-graphql-poc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#STEPS to consume GraphQl Apis in React App
+### STEPS to consume GraphQl Apis in React App

-## 1- The following packages needs to be installed:
+## 1 - The following packages needs to be installed

 apollo-boost: Package containing everything you need to set up Apollo Client
 react-apollo: View layer integration for React